pypa/hatch/docs/config/build.md

     ```

 !!! note
+    - Files must be mapped exactly to their desired paths, not to directories.
     - The contents of directory sources are recursively included.
+    - To map directory contents directly to the root use `/` (a forward slash).
     - Sources that do not exist are silently ignored.
     - [Path rewriting](#rewriting-paths) has no effect on files included this way.